Student Fund Raising Activities - Procedures - 3530-P

 - Parents will be notified in advance of any fund-raising activities that may involve their son/daughter.
 Parents will always have the option to exclude their son/daughter from fund-raising activities.

-- The principal shall approve all fund-raising activities in advance.
+- The principal will approve all fund-raising activities in advance.

 - The fund-raising activity must be such that it is not likely to create a poor public relations image.